fabric8io/fabric8/docs/getStartedVagrant.md

 The next steps are needed for proper routing from the host to OpenShift services which are exposed via routes:

 * **Linux**: Setup up once a `dnsmasq` DNS proxy locally.
 The detailed procedure depend on the Linux distribution used.
-  Here is the example for Ubunut:
+  Here is the example for Ubuntu:

 ````bash
 sudo apt-get install -y resolvconf dnsmasq